5 Money Apps That Are Taking Over the Financial World

 Want to save money without realizing it?
 It sounds like a dream, but that is exactly what Digit tries to do.
 All you need to do is connect the app to your bank account.
 It will then analyze your income and expenditure to find an affordable amount for you to save.
 The amount is usually between $2-17 every 2-3 days.
 You can also set how much you wish to save.

 Unlike Mint, after analyzing your bank account Digit will remove your login details.
 Although this is good for security, should your financial situation change you may be saving more or less you can afford.
-However, Digit does have a no overdraft guarantee which will prevent you becoming overdrawn if your economic situation should worsen.
+However, Digit does have a no overdraft guarantee which will prevent you from becoming overdrawn if your economic situation should worsen.

 Since its launch in 2014 Digit has gained a lot of interest from users and investors alike.
 The fact that you can save for your summer holiday, Christmas or a special occasion without even knowing the money has gone, is of huge help to even the worst savers.
 One great last plus is the fact that you can withdraw your savings at any time, without charge.
 All you need to do is send Digit an SMS.